subquery/documentation/docs/indexer/run_publish/monitor.md

 # Monitor your SubQuery Project with Prometheus and Grafana

 This guide shows you how to pull metrics into [Prometheus](https://prometheus.io/), an open-source tool for storing, aggregating, and querying time series data.
-It also shows you how to connect [Grafana](https://grafana.com/) to Prometheus for flexible data visualizations.
+It also shows you how to connect [Grafana](https://grafana.com/) to Prometheus for flexible data visualisations.

 ## Setting Up Monitoring